 The key objectives of this study would be

-Identification of scenarios that result in possible conflicts between closed loops in the management plane or in the control plane (NWDAF assisted closed loops) and possible requirements that assist in resolutions
+Identification of certain key scenarios and use cases that illustrate possible conflicts among closed loops and functions in the management plane or in the control plane (NWDAF assisted closed loops)

+Identification of possible requirements for the enablers for the enablers that can assist in the detection and resolutions of the conflicts.
+The scope will be limited to aspects that require standardization.

 Document Mechanisms for coordinating various aspects, such as but not limited to:

-Features of network functions, management service producers and closed loops, that enable identification and notification of the conflicts to authorized consumers

-Features and management services that enable management functions to coordinate the configuration of the goals of closed loops in management and control plane
+Features, data and management services that may enable network functions, management functions (and closed loops) to interact and agree on the appropriate goals of the closed loops and management functions in the management and control planes.

-Features and management services that enable the coordination of closed loops before and after execution of their actions
+Features, data and management services that may enable network functions, management functions (and closed loops) to interact and agree on their respective desired actions prior to execution of those actions

+Features, data and management services that may enable network functions, management functions (and closed loops) to agree on the execution (e.g. the sequence of execution) of those actions

-Features and management services that enable management service producers to coordinate the execution of NF actions
+Features, data (e.g. KPIs) and management services that may enable network functions, management functions (and closed loops) to communicate the effect of one another's actions subsequent to execution of those actions

-Features and management services that enable NF to coordinate their executions among each other

-Features that enable network functions and management service producers to assess the impact of specific conflicts
+Enablers refer to management services and corresponding operations, particular management data and changes in NRMs that may be required to support conflict management.

 The study will propose potential solutions that can assist in conflict detection and coordination mechanism across management and control planes closed loops.
-The work will coordinate with other related R18 studies or work items for e.g. in SA5 such as eCOSLA and with SA2 work on eNA.
+The work will coordinate with other related R18 studies or work items to standardize such enablers for e.g. in SA5 such as eCOSLA, SBMA and with SA2 work on eNA.

 5 Expected Output and Time scale